-- Different employees may have different levels of grasping, hence even after undergoing the same course, each learner's level of understanding will be different.
+- Different employees may have different levels of grasping ideas and concepts, hence even after undergoing the same course, each learner’s level of understanding will be different.

 - Pressure on the Instructor to complete the course in shortest possible time (Imagine yourself as being the Production Director of an Oil & Gas processing company-how many hours will you spare your employees for training?)

 - No scope for learners to revise the course concepts or re-take the course again and again, unless the company has a policy of regular refresher training.
 However, typically this is done only for essential training like mandatory safety training, fire-fighting, etc.